-per [Soules et al. 2003], and CVFS-LARGE is similar to the CVFS configuration, but we used the median size of a mailbox on our campus's large mail server for the file size.
-We used a similar configuration before [Muniswamy-Reddy et al. 2004], but have updated the file size.
+Postmark.
+We tested Slowfs with three different Postmark configurations (described in Table IV).
+The FSL configuration is the one we have been using in our laboratory [Aranya et al. 2004; Wright et al. 2003a], the CVFS configuration is from the CVFS research paper [Soules et al. 2003], and CVFS-LARGE is similar to the CVFS configuration, but we used the median size of a mailbox on our campus's large mail server for the file size.
+We have used a similar configuration before [Muniswamy-Reddy et al. 2004], but in these experiments we updated the file size.
 We used Postmark version 1.5, and used Slowfs to slow down each of the operations separately, as well as together, by a factor of four.
 The results are shown in Figure 8.

 The graphs show us two important features of this benchmark.
-First, if we look at the EXT2 bar in each graph, we can see how much changing the configurations can effect the results.
-The three are very different, and are clearly incomparable (FSL takes over 55 times longer than CVFS, and CVFS-LARGE is still almost twice as long as FSL).
-Second, we can
+First, if we look at the EXT2 bar in each graph, we can see how much changing the configurations can affect the results.
+The three are very different, and clearly incomparable (FSL takes over 55 times longer than CVFS, and CVFS-LARGE is still almost twice as long as FSL).
+Second, we can see that different configurations show the effects of Slowfs in varying degrees.